top of page

 History of the Detective:

 Edgar Allen Poe is credited with being “the “Father” of the detective story” way back in the year 1841.[2]
 I repeatedly sell Poe stories and Sir Arthur Conan Doyle’s old-world books about Sherlock Holmes.
 I prefer to consider myself a bit more modern than the 1800s Strand Magazine Sherlock Holmes.
-Most old magazines are- generally, worthless, but specific magazines that sparked legends have significant value to certain collectors.
+Most old magazines are- generally, considered worthless (have minimal value- is the polished term to prevent lawsuits), but...
+There is always a "but."
+But specific magazines that sparked legends have significant value to certain collectors.
 (There is a market for everything such as recyclable paper, value depends upon what market you are eyeing.)

 Old books have value to some simply for their blank front pages.
 The blank pages in both the front and back of the book are known as "endpapers (EP)."
 The old paper from an ancient book can be cannibalized (taken) / used by modern printers to create new documents that look old.
 "Detecting" modern printed works purposely meant to appear older is standard book and ephemera detective work.